The Power of Positive Employee Recognition

 Be specific about why the individual is receiving the recognition.
 The purpose of feedback is to reinforce what you’d like to see the employee do more of—the purpose of employee recognition is the same.
 In fact, employee recognition is one of the most powerful forms of feedback that you can provide.

-For example, say something like, “the report had a significant impact on the committee’s decision.
+For example, say something like, “The report had a significant impact on the committee’s decision.
 You did an excellent job of highlighting the key points and information we needed before making the final decision.
-Because of your work, we’ll be able to cut 6 percent of our operating budget.”
+Because of your work, we’ll be able to cut 6% out of our operating budget.”